 He was too old-school

-Arsène Wenger’s old-fashioned managing is no longer relevant in modern soccer.
-The sport has changed in recent decades; the scope and volume of work required from coaches and managers have increased.
+Arsène Wenger’s old-fashioned managing became out of date in modern soccer.
+The sport changed in recent decades; the scope and volume of work required from coaches and managers increased.
 In the past, the two separate functions of coaching and managing were in the hands of one man.
-However, these two functions have evolved and now require at least two men to handle them individually.
-While coaches spend more time coaching, general managers are now required to take charge of various issues in the club, much like the general manager role in the NBA and NFL.
+However, these two functions have evolved and now require at least two people to handle them individually.
+While coaches spend more time coaching, general managers are now required to take charge of various issues in the club, much like general managers in the NBA and NFL.

-But Wenger hasn’t accepted this development.
-Despite the increasing demands of each role, he still believes he can take charge of all the functions himself.
-The result is his significant failure in both roles.
+But Wenger never accepted this development.
+Despite the increasing demands of each role, he firmly believed he could take charge of everything himself.
+The result is a significant failure in both regards.

 Wenger was never a good coach

 Wenger’s part in Arsenal’s success is overrated.
-Rather than attributing Arsenal’s achievements to Wenger’s coaching abilities, they should be attributed to the great vision and fantastic work of its board, led mostly by Vice-Chairman David Dean.
-For example, while Wenger didn’t want to pay more than £8M for Sylvain Wiltord, Dean`s vision recruited him for £13M, and Wiltord eventually scored the winning goal in “Old-Trafford against Man UTD,” a win that won the championship for Arsenal that season.
-It was Dean’s persistence that got the star players and his work with them that made Arsenal so great.
+Rather than attributing Arsenal’s achievements to Wenger’s coaching abilities, they should be attributed to the great vision and fantastic work of the board, led mostly by Vice-Chairman David Dean.
+When Wenger didn’t want to pay more than £8M for Sylvain Wiltord, Dean recruited him for £13M, and Wiltord eventually became an Arsenal star, playing a huge role in the club’s 2001/2002 Premier League victory.
+It was Dean’s persistence that brought in the star players who made Arsenal so great.

-Tony Adams, an Arsenal legend and captain, once said: “Coaching wasn’t Arsene’s strong point”.
-And he is right: Wenger’s strength is not in on-field coaching but in identifying and nurturing young talent and instilling a winning philosophy.
+Tony Adams, an Arsenal legend and captain, once said: “Coaching wasn’t Arsène’s strong point.”
+Wenger’s strength wasn’t in on-field coaching but in identifying and nurturing young talent.